 IN THE WILD

 Phyllidiella zeylanica are the most common nudibranchs seen in Tanzanian waters.
-They are usually seen singly but occasionally in pairs.
-They have the ability to secrete toxic substances which provides protection against predators.
+Usually they are seen singly but occasionally in pairs mating.
+Having the ability to secrete toxic substances provides them with protection against predators.
 They seem more tolerant of being photographed than most other nudibranchs.
 They usually retract their rhinopores and stop moving whereas others will usually head for cover.

 The Phyllidiella zeylanica is found across the Indian ocean and in the west Pacific.

-The Phyllidiella zeylanica feed mainly feed on certain species of sponge.
+The Phyllidiella zeylanica feed mainly on certain species of sponge.

 Species: Phyllidiella zeylanica